Marvel-Discord/marvel-discord-docs/docs/management/server-layout/channels/info-channels.md

 ## [#announcements](https://discord.com/channels/281648235557421056/1110214786223968346)

-TODO
+This channel is for server-related announcements.
+It's rather loose on what belongs here, but it's typically used to announce updates (like spoiler channel changes), events, milestones, etc.

+There's no guidelines on how formal or casual this channel should be, but messages should have some purpose (please don't use the channel to just shitpost!)

 ## News channels

 ### How to post news

 Send the link in the channel, easy as that.
-Jocasta auto-publishes it and pings the news ping role.
+Jocasta auto-publishes it and [pings the @News Ping role](../roles/ping-roles#news-ping).
 If you want to send a message without a ping, just prepend the message with `@silent` then a newline.

 ```
 @silent